canonical/ubuntu-desktop-provision/README.md

 Please report any bugs related to Ubuntu Desktop Provision on [Launchpad](https://bugs.launchpad.net/ubuntu-desktop-provision).
 We use the GitHub issue tracker only for issues related to the development of Ubuntu Desktop Provision itself.

+## 24.04.1 OEM provisioning

+For configuring an OEM provisioning flow for Ubuntu 24.04.1 LTS, where user creation and account setup is handled seperately to system setup, please refer to [this guide](oem-provisioning-24_04_1.md).

 ## Configuration

 The full configuration guide can be read [here](https://docs.google.com/document/d/10R0YOj4e8BTv6XPw9OE_y7GDy72xPqA5XP5lu0M7VbE/edit?usp=sharing).